- NAME: Barbara Walters

 Answer questions and see how you rank against other players.Play Now

-Journalist Barbara Walters was born September 25, 1929, in Boston, Massachusetts.
-In the early 1950s, Walters wrote for the CBS's Morning Show.
-Throughout the 1960s and 1970s she developed her trademark interviewing style though long-standing jobs on NBC's Today show and ABC's 20/20.
+Journalist Barbara Walters was born on September 25, 1929, in Boston, Massachusetts.
+In the early 1950s, Walters wrote for the Morning Show, airing on CBS.
+Throughout the 1960s and '70s, she developed her trademark interviewing style though long-standing jobs on NBC's Today show and ABC's 20/20.
 In 1997, Barbara Walters premiered a since popular talk show called The View.

 "[Success] can make you a prima donna, or it can smooth the edges, take away the insecurities, let the nice things come out."

-Journalist and writer Barbara Jill Walters was born on September 25, 1929, in Boston, Massachusetts.
-She was the daughter of Dena Seletsky Walters and nightclub impresario Lou Walters.
+Journalist and writer Barbara Jill Walters was born on September 25, 1929, in Boston, Massachusetts, the daughter of Dena Seletsky Walters and nightclub impresario Lou Walters.
 She had two siblings: older sister Jacqueline, who was born developmentally disabled and died in 1985, and brother Burton, who died of pneumonia in 1932.
 Walters was born Jewish, though her parents weren't practicing Jews.

 In 1937, Lou Walters opened a chain of nightclubs that expanded his business from Boston, Massachusetts, to Miami Beach, Florida.
 As a result, Barbara attended Fieldston and Birch Wathen private schools in New York City, and graduated from Miami Beach High School in 1947.
 Barbara was surrounded by celebrities from an early age, which has been said to account for her relaxed manner when interviewing famous people.

-In 1961, the NBC network hired Barbara Walters to work as a researcher and writer for the popular Today show.
+In 1961, NBC hired Barbara Walters to work as a researcher and writer for its popular Today show.
 Her initial assignments were stories slanted toward female viewers.
 Within a few months, however, she lobbied for a breakthrough assignment to travel with First Lady Jacqueline Kennedy on a trip to India and Pakistan.
 The resulting report earned Walters increasing responsibility at the network.

 In 1963, she married theatrical producer Lee Guber.
-They adopted a daughter, Jacqueline Dena, named after Walters' sister and mother.
+They adopted a daughter, Jacqueline Dena, named after Walters's sister and mother.
 Walters and Guber divorced in 1976.

-By 1964, Walters became a staple at the Today show, alongside Hugh Downs and later Frank McGee, and earned the nickname "Today girl."
+By 1964, Walters became a staple of the Today show—starring alongside Hugh Downs and, later, Frank McGee—and earned the nickname "Today girl."
 Though serving as a co-host, she wasn't given that official billing until 1974, and was restricted from asking questions of the show's "serious" guests until the male co-host had finished asking his.

 Walters remained on the show for 11 years, during which time she honed her trademark probing-yet-casual interviewing technique.
-By 1972, she established herself as a competent journalist and was chosen to be part of the press corps that accompanied President Nixon on his historic trip to China.
+By 1972, she has established herself as a competent journalist, and was chosen to be part of the press corps that accompanied President Nixon on his historic trip to China.

 profile name: Barbara Walters profile occupation: